gradle/gradle/design-docs/testing-toolkit.md

 * Users can use `FunctionalTest` to write their own functional tests and successfully execute them.
 * Users can create new files and directories with the JUnit Rule accessible from the base class.
 * Users can create an assertion on whether tasks should be executed successfully and whether the execution should fail.
 * Each test method creates a new temporary directory.
-This temporary test directory is not deleted after test execution.
 * A user can create temporary files and directories and files with the provided test rule.
 * A user can configure the `GradleRunner` e.g. to add arguments.
 * Test methods can write a `build.gradle` and `settings.gradle` file.
+* After test execution, temporary test files are deleted independent of the number of exercised tests, or whether the result is successful or failed.
+* IDEA and Eclipse projects are configured to use JUnit test-kit.

 ### Open issues

+- Cleanup when running from IDE

+## Story: Test daemons are isolated from the environment they are running in

+The previous stories set up the basic mechanics for the test-kit.
+To make the test-kit production-ready these mechanics need to be improved.

+Daemons started by test-kit should be isolated from the machine environment:

+- Test-kit uses only daemons started by test-kit.
+- Configuration in ~/.gradle is ignored, such as `init.gradle` and `gradle.properties`
+- Daemons use default JVM arguments that are more appropriate to test daemons.
+Best option might be to use the JVM defaults.
+- Daemons are reused by tests.
+- Daemons are stopped at the end of the tests.

+### Implementation

+- Should be possible to implement this by setting the Gradle user home dir to some temporary directory.

+### Test cases

+* Test are executed in dedicated, isolate daemon instance.
+    * If no daemon process exists, create a new one and use it.
+Regular Gradle build executions will not use the daemon process dedicated for test execution.
+    * If a daemon process already exists, determine if it is a daemon process dedicated for test execution.
+Reuse it if possible.
+Otherwise, create a new one.
+    * A Daemon process dedicated for test execution only use its dedicated JVM parameters.
+Any configuration found under `~/.gradle` is not taken into account.

+### Open issues

-* Potentially expose test fixtures as Gradle plugins so resources can be set up/clean automatically for each test case.
+* Potentially expose test fixtures as Gradle plugins so resources can be set up/cleaned automatically for each test case.
+* Reuse the artifact cache and other caches in ~/.gradle, and just ignore the configuration.

-## Story: Fine-tuning test execution behavior
+## Story: IDE user debugs test build

-The first two stories set up the basic mechanics for the test-kit.
+The previous stories set up the basic mechanics for the test-kit.
 To make the test-kit production-ready these mechanics need to be fine-tuned.

 ### User visible changes